DSTX70/Gigster-Garage-MVP/replit.md

 ## Recent Changes

+- **Project Organization System** (Added January 2025): Tasks can now be organized by projects with dropdown selection and project creation
+- **Multi-User Authentication** (Added): Full user authentication system with login/logout, session management, and role-based access
+- **Database Migration** (Completed): Migrated from in-memory storage to PostgreSQL database with proper user and project relationships
+- **Admin User Management** (Added): Admin users can create and manage user accounts with role assignments
-- **Task Assignment System** (Added): Tasks can now be assigned to specific people with "Assign To" field
+- **Task Assignment System** (Added): Tasks can now be assigned to specific people with "Assign To" field using database user IDs
 - **Enhanced Task Details**: Added support for notes, file attachments, and URL links
-- **Advanced Filtering**: Added assignment-based filtering alongside status filtering
-- **Expandable Task Cards**: Tasks with additional content show expand/collapse functionality
+- **User-Based Task Filtering**: Users only see tasks assigned to them, admins can see all tasks
 - **Real-time Reminders**: Browser notifications and visual alerts for due and overdue tasks
-- **Rich Task Display**: Visual indicators for assignments, notes, attachments, and links
+- **Rich Task Display**: Visual indicators for projects, assignments, notes, attachments, and links

 ## System Architecture